waagsociety/datahub_site/docs/content-management.md

 A title is required for every page, page titles are displayed on the browser tab, a google search result, and the main header on the page itself.
 Only a single rule of plain text is allowed.
 ![Title field](./assets/cms.title.png)

+### Text
+Text content allows text formatting using Markdown.
+More soon.

 ### Image
 Images are managed on the left column when editing a page.
 To add an image to a page, click __Add__ next to the [Files](#files) label.
 Upon uploading an Image press __Select__ on the Image field to activate the image for that field.
 ![Image Selection](./assets/cms.image-selection.png)